SOC 2 Framework Guide: The Complete Introduction

 SOC 2 Framework at a Glance

-The SOC 2 framework is designed to be used by all types of service organizations.
+The SOC 2 framework is designed to be used by all types of service organizations, and is currently very popular among SaaS companies.
 As such, the criteria provide flexibility in how they can be applied and therefore audited.
-Unlike more prescriptive cybersecurity frameworks, SOC 2 allows the service organization to define how its cybersecurity controls are implemented, provided they meet the intent of the Criteria they satisfy.
+Unlike more prescriptive cybersecurity frameworks, SOC 2 allows the service organization to define how its cybersecurity controls are implemented, provided they meet the intent of the criteria they satisfy, and address risks sufficiently.

 SOC 2 is closely aligned to the 17 principles in the COSO framework published in 2013.
 It uses these principles as the baseline of many of the Common Trust Services Criteria described in the next section.

-SOC 2 has become the de facto standard in the US for service organizations to attest to the quality of their controls related to provided services.
-Service organizations wishing to do business with customers in the US will find that it has become critical to obtaining new business and/or maintain existing business to maintain a SOC 2 compliance and audit program.
+SOC 2 has become the de facto standard in the U.S. for service organizations to attest to the quality of their controls related to provided services.
+Service organizations across the globe wishing to do business with customers in the U.S. know that it’s become critical to obtain SOC 2 attestation in order to earn new business and/or maintain existing business.

 What Are the SOC 2 Requirements?